Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

     ```

 !!! note "Images in this Chapter"
     Images for this chapter were captured on a Fedora Linux machine running Gnome 44.2.
 The exact look of each window and widget may be slightly different, depending on the users operating system and application theme.
-We will learn how to manually change the global theme in the [chapter on app customization](./10_app_distribution.md).
+We will learn how to manually change the global theme in the [section on app customization](./07_os_interface.md#theme).

 ---

 ## What is a widget?

 Widgets are the central element to any and all GUI applications.
 In general, a widget is anything that can be rendered on screen.
-Often, wigdets are **interactable**, which means that the user can trigger behavior by interacting with the widget
-using a device such as a mouse, keyboard, or touchcsreen.
+Often, wigdets are **interactable**, which means that the user can trigger behavior by interacting with the widget using a device such as a mouse, keyboard, or touchcsreen.

-For example, to interact with the widget [`Button`](@ref) from the previous chapter, the user has to move the mouse cursor
-over the area of the button on screen, then press the left mouse button.
-This will trigger an animation where the button
+For example, to interact with the widget [`Button`](@ref) from the previous chapter, the user has to move the cursor over the area of the button on screen, then press the left mouse button.
+This will trigger an animation where the button changes its appearance to look "pressed in", emit its signal `clicked` to trigger custom behavior, then return to its previous state.

-changes its appearance to look "pressed in", emit its signal `clicked` to trigger custom behavior, then return to its previous state.
-Having used computers for many years, most of us never think about how things work in this gradual of a manner. `Button` specifically makes it so we don't have to, all those actions are already implemented for us.
+Having used computers for many years, most of us never think about how things work in this gradual of a manner. `Button` makes it so we don't have to, all of these steps are already implemented for us.
 All we have to do is place the button and connect to its signals.

 ## Widget Signals

 In mousetrap, [`Widget`](@ref) is an abstract type that all widgets subtype. `Widget` is a subtype of `SignalEmitter`, meaning
 all widgets are signal emitters, but not all signal emitters are widgets.

 All widgets **share a number of signals**.
-These signals are accessible for every subtype of widget:
+These signals are accessible for every subtype of `Widget`:

 | Signal ID  | Signature                       |
 |------------|---------------------------------|